 There are two self catering cottages which, for us, show what the Northumberland coast is all about.
 The first is The Bathing House at Howick (pictured).
 This was built by Earl Grey in the 19th century for his family to have easy access to the beach.
 These days he is better remembered for inventing Earl Grey tea but back then he was Prime Minister of England.
 The house sits literally on the edge, where the land meets the sea.
 Inside it is almost as if you are in a ship.
 The second house is Greystead, a large house which sits immediately below Bamburgh castle so you can sit in the garden and admire the view.

 What should I see, do or visit while I’m there?

 I am recommending three absolutely brilliant days out… First off you can take a boat trip from Seahouses to the Farne Islands to see the puffins and seals.

 For the second trip I’d recommend the walk between Craster and the ruins of Dunstanburgh Castle (pictured).
 The ruins are managed by the National Trust and seeing them on the skyline as you approach along the coastal footpath is unforgettable.

 For the third day out we would recommend Alnwick Castle and gardens.
 The castle is the setting for Hogwarts in the Harry Potter films and the gardens are beautifully maintained and can provide entertainment for the whole family.

 When is the best time of year to go?

-If you can visit during term time, maybe May or June then you can have long days exploring the beaches and castles with very few people around.
-The winter storms can be dramatic and with the early nights you will want a cozy and warm house or hotel to retire to.
+If you visit during term time, May or June, explore the beaches and castles with very few people around.
+Winter can be dramatic and with the early nights you will want a cozy house or hotel to retire to.

 For more information about visiting the area, take a look at http://www.visitnorthumberland.com/.